 - placing the tube in the esophagus as opposed to the airway;

 - poor understanding of how to use a laryngoscope blade;

-- lack of understanding about tracheal tube mechanics and delivery.
+- lack of understanding of tracheal tube mechanics and delivery.

 The human body can survive for many days without food or water.
 But oxygen has to be consistently delivered throughout the body.
 Without it, irreversible brain damage and death can occur rapidly.
 Common injuries from negligent intubation include stroke, hypoxia, and damage to the lungs, esophagus or trachea.
 Also, vocal cord paralysis and injuries to the teeth and mouth are also possible.
 There certainly are minor injuries that can occur from negligence, most notably a bruised esophagus.
 But the intubation malpractice cases that find their way to a Maryland courtroom, almost invariably involve a serious injury or death.Who Can Be Held Responsible